Bang Bang Shrimp

 • Whisk together the lemon juice and heavy cream in a small bowl and let it sit for 5 minutes.

-• In a small bowl, add the bang bang sauce ingredients and whisk together until smooth.
+• In a small bowl, make the bang bang sauce by whisking together the mayonnaise, sriracha, honey, and vinegar.

-• In a mixing bowl, whisk together the almond flour, keto bread crumbs, salt, and pepper.
+• In a mixing bowl, whisk together the almond flour, bread crumbs, salt, and pepper.

 • Bread the shrimp by coating it in the breading, then the buttermilk, then back in the breading.
 Repeat until all the shrimp are breaded.